The name 'Leasowe' comes from

 there in the 70s).

-down Ditton Lane at the back of Leasowe Hospital which was then a TB hospital I
+Ditton Lane at the back of Leasowe Hospital which was then a TB hospital I could

 apparently the sea air was a cure for TB the patients were on those balconies

-day somewhere leaving me in charge of my little sister Dorothy and baby brother
+the day somewhere leaving me in charge of my little sister Dorothy and baby

-Sam I took them down the lane opposite Leasowe Hospital past the tiny cottage
+brother Sam I took them down the lane opposite Leasowe Hospital past the tiny

-and up to the promenade.
-The tide was in so we sat on one the embankment
+cottage and up to the promenade.
+The tide was in so we sat on one the

-slipways with our butties and bottle of water I lifted Sam out of his pram and
+embankment slipways with our butties and bottle of water I lifted Sam out of his

-he was happy crawling about until he cut his wrist on broken glass I had to wrap
+pram and he was happy crawling about until he cut his wrist on broken glass I

-his arm in towels as the blood was spurting out so much.
-I put him and
+had to wrap his arm in towels as the blood was spurting out so much.
+I put

-Dorothy in the pram and started for home whilst going past Leasowe Hospital two
+him and Dorothy in the pram and started for home whilst going past Leasowe

-young women who worked there were coming out of the hospital.
-They looked at
+Hospital two young women who worked there were coming out of the hospital.

-the pram which was full of blood, one of said where are you going I replied home
+They looked at the pram which was full of blood, one of said where are you going

-they said quick take him into the hospital and to cut a long story short the
+I replied home they said quick take him into the hospital and to cut a long

 Ken Morris.
 July 2012: Just seen your